This privacy statement was last updated: 31 October 2014

 - Keywords used in search engines and directories to find our websites

 - Keywords and phrases used to search our websites

-Please be aware that if you are logged into a google account while visiting the National Consumer Agency's website, our website log files and site metrics may gather demographic data which you have included in your google profile.
+Please be aware that if you are logged into a google account while visiting the Commission's website, our website log files and site metrics may gather demographic data which you have included in your google profile.
 This may include age and gender.
 This information is used for statistical and quality purposes only, including:

 - To find out how many people are visiting our sites